sujit1406/RecipeApp/README.md

 # RecipeApp
-this is a food recipe application made with swiftui.
+this is a food recipe application made with SwiftUI.